Yuval Raphael: Eurovision Song Contest 2025

 Raphael represented Israel at the Eurovision Song Contest 2025 with the song "New Day Will Rise", written and composed by Keren Peles and produced by Tomer Biran.
 The entry was presented on 9 March 2025 together with its official music video, released by the Israeli Public Broadcasting Corporation (IPBC/Kan).
 The song was described by media as a multilingual orchestral pop ballad featuring lyrics in English, French, and Hebrew and incorporating Hebrew Bible verse from the Song of Songs, symbolising hope, unity, and renewal.

 Israel was drawn to compete in the second semi-final, held on 15 May 2025 in Basel, Switzerland.
-Raphael performed fourteenth out of sixteen entries and qualified for the grand final after winning the semi-final with a total of 203 points from the televote.
+Raphael performed 14th out of 16 entries and qualified for the final after winning the semi-final with a total of 203 points from the televote.

-In the grand final on 17 May 2025, Raphael performed fourth in the running order.
-Israel placed second overall with a total of 357 points, earning 297 points from the televote, winning the televote segment, and 60 points from the professional juries, placing fourteenth with them.
-"New Day Will Rise" achieved commercial success, debuting at number one on the Israeli Airplay Chart and entering the top 50 in Austria, Lithuania, Sweden, and Switzerland.
+In the final on 17 May 2025, Raphael performed fourth in the running order.
+Israel finished in second place overall with 357 points, winning the televote with 297 points and placed 14th with the professional juries with 60 points.
+"New Day Will Rise" debuted at number one on the Israeli Airplay Chart and entered the top 50 of the singles chart in Austria, Lithuania, Sweden, and Switzerland.

 Post-Eurovision

-Following the contest, Raphael gained wider public exposure in Israel and abroad.
-On 22 May 2025, she performed alongside Keren Peles at Hostages Square in Tel Aviv during a public event held in solidarity with the hostages.
+On 22 May 2025, Raphael performed alongside Keren Peles at Hostages Square in Tel Aviv during a public event held in solidarity with the hostages.

 Her first post-Eurovision single, "Amber Skies", was released on 16 October 2025 as part of the soundtrack for the HBO Max series One Day in October.
-On 19 October 2025, Raphael released her debut EP titled 22:22, described by Raphael as a deeply personal project reflecting themes of inner peace and emotional recovery.
+On 19 October 2025, Raphael released her debut EP 22:22, described by Raphael as a deeply personal project reflecting themes of inner peace and emotional recovery.
 In an interview with Mako, she stated that the recurring number "22:22" symbolizes calm and spiritual balance in her life.

+On 12 June 2026, Raphael performed at the 2026 Tel Aviv Pride festival, which featured its' first parade since the October 7 attacks.
+She gave the first public performance of her single "Papa" at the festival.

+Raphael performed at the opening ceremony of the 2026 Maccabiah Games on 1 July 2026.

 Personal life

-During the eleventh season of HaKokhav HaBa, Raphael worked closely with fellow contestant Ido Malka.
-The two later announced their relationship in March 2025.

-Malka accompanied Raphael as part of the Israeli delegation for Eurovision Song Contest 2025.
+During HaKokhav HaBa, Raphael worked closely with fellow contestant Ido Malka, and the two later entered into a romantic relationship and announced it in March 2025.
+Malka accompanied Raphael as part of the Israeli delegation at Eurovision.